JOSH LUKE DAVIS

 Hello!

-I’m Josh, a queer science writer, author and presenter based in London.
+I’m Josh, a queer science writer, author and presenter based in London and Northumberland.

-As a side to the writing, I also dabble in presenting on the Natural History Museum’s YouTube channel.
-There’s a video somewhere of me making a fool of myself by sticking my head in a net to catch insects.
+As a side to the writing, I also dabbled in presenting on the Natural History Museum’s YouTube channel.
+There’s a video somewhere of me making a fool of myself by sticking my head in an insect net to catch insects.

 If you want to chat about writing 📝 talking 📣 or presenting 🎥 then drop me a message here.